whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m4.markdown

 ## Areas of Emphasis
 **What did you set out to accomplish this module?**
+I wanted to learn how backend works and how it works in relation to front end.
+I have learnt a lot during this module.
+I got a pretty good understanding of Node, Express, Knex, Postgres and backend testing.
+It was interesting to learn about security.
+I also appreciate learning SASS.
+It felt nice to go back to coding in jQuery.

 ## End of Module Assessment - Garage Bin:
 #### Evaluator: Robbie Jaeger